-Instructor: Olga Maydanchik
+Instructor: Olga Maydanchik Duration: 5 hours

 Data quality scorecards have become very popular, and many organizations are starting to build them.
 What they have found is the path to a meaningful and useful DQ Scorecard is riddled with traps and obstacles.